data-ohio/introductory-data-science/_sources/1/4/wrangling.md

 It may have errors, missing values, etc. that need to be _cleaned_ before it can be _organized_ (as in {numref}`sec:organize`).
 The process of cleaning and organizing data is sometimes called _data wrangling_.

-Our readings, from [Learning Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text`, go through this data wrangling process of cleaning and organizing data.
+Our first reading, from [Learning Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text`, goes through this data wrangling process of cleaning and organizing data.
 * [9.
 Wrangling Dataframes](http://www.textbook.ds100.org/ch/09/wrangling_intro.html)
   * [9.1.
 Example: Wrangling CO2 Measurements from Mauna Loa Observatory](http://www.textbook.ds100.org/ch/09/wrangling_co2.html)
   * [9.2.
 Quality Checks](http://www.textbook.ds100.org/ch/09/wrangling_checks.html)